klaytn/klaytn-dapp-toolkit/CONTRIBUTING.md

 ## Getting started

-To navigate our codebase with confidence, see [the introduction to working in the docs repository](/contributing/README.md) :confetti_ball:.
+To navigate our codebase with confidence, see [Getting Started section](./README.md/#getting-started) :confetti_ball:.
 For more information on how we write our markdown files, see "[Using Markdown and Liquid in GitHub Docs](https://docs.github.com/en/contributing/writing-for-github-docs/using-markdown-and-liquid-in-github-docs)."

-Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
+Check to see what [types of contributions](./CONTRIBUTING.md/#types-of-contributions) we accept before making changes.
 Some of them don't even require writing a single line of code :sparkles:.

 ### Issues